How to Grow and Care for Lady Slippers Orchid (Paphiopedilum Orchid) Indoors

 Light Requirements

-Lady Slippers Orchid grows best in bright to moderate light.
+Lady Slippers Orchid grows best in bright to moderate indirect light.
 Keep it away from direct sunshine to avoid sun scorch on the leaves.

 Watering

 Lessen watering during the cold season as growth is minimal at this time to keep the soil slightly moist but do not allow it to dry out completely.
+Drooping or wrinkly leaves indicate that you are underwatering the orchid.

 Lady Slippers Orchid is sensitive to chlorine and other chemicals dissolved in water, therefore, water with chlorine-free water like rain water.